First Presbyterian Church (Niagara Falls, New York)

-First Presbyterian Church historic Presbyterian Church located at Niagara Falls, Niagara County, New York.
+First Presbyterian Church is a historic Presbyterian Church located at Niagara Falls, Niagara County, New York.
+The church is part of the Presbytery of Western New York which is part of the Synod of the Northeast, a regional body of the Presbyterian Church (USA).
 The original section was built in 1849, with additions and modifications made in 1879, 1903–1904, and 1921.
 The sanctuary was renovated in 1957.
-It is a Gothic Revival style, "L"-shaped, stone church.
+It is a Gothic Revival style, L-shaped, stone church.
 The church features a three-story crenellated bell tower and round arched windows and openings.
 The congregation was established in 1824.

 It was listed on the National Register of Historic Places in 2014.